-If you want to be a software developer, a computer science bachelor’s degree will make you stand out to employers.
-Software developers in the field recommend completing a curriculum that emphasizes “soft” skills in addition to technical knowledge of tools, algorithms, and data structures.
+If you want to be a software developer, an applied computer science bachelor’s degree will make you stand out to employers.
+Software developers in the field recommend completing a curriculum that emphasizes soft skills in addition to technical knowledge of tools, algorithms, and data structures.
 Also, choose a degree program with a built-in internship or work experience, because employers look for candidates who have real-life experience with software development projects.

 Why Software Development?

-Software development was named the best job of 2018 by U.S. News & World Report.
+Software development was named the second best technology job of 2022 by U.S. News & World Report.
 Why?
-There are three main reasons: Software developers enjoy their work, are in high demand, and earn generous salaries.
+There are three main reasons: Software developers enjoy their work, are in high demand, and earn competitive salaries.

 Developers play a crucial role on IT teams.
 They are behind many of the applications that make the digital world run.
-They often describe their work as an opportunity to turn ideas into something they can practice and play with and, ultimately, build exciting and novel tech.
+They often have the opportunity to turn ideas into something they can practice and play with and, ultimately, build exciting and novel tech.
 There are three types of software developers:

-The U.S. Bureau of Labor Statistics predicts that employment of all types of software developers will grow 24 percent from 2016 to 2026.
+The U.S. Bureau of Labor Statistics predicts that employment of all types of software developers will grow 22 percent from 2020 to 2030.
 These days, you’d be hard-pressed to find an organization that isn’t hiring software developers.
-A quick job search reveals that Facebook, Epic, Boeing, CUNA Mutual, Nordstrom, Squarespace, Sony, Twitter, GE, Google, FedEx, Groupon, IBM, and Amazon are all hiring for these positions.
+A quick job search reveals that Amazon, General Motors, 3M, Spectrum, Under Armour, Target, Salesforce, and Major League Baseball are all hiring for these positions.

 And the pay?
-The average software developer salary is around $100,000.
+The national median salary for a software developer salary is $110,140.

 Do I Need a Degree to Become a Software Developer?

 It’s recommended, and here’s why.
 Many developers currently in the workforce already have a degree.
-In 2017, Stack Overflow published a survey of 64,000 developers.
-It revealed that 48 percent of professional developers had a bachelor’s degree, and 76 percent had a bachelor’s degree or higher.
+A 2022 Emsi jobs report found that 57 percent of software developer job postings required a bachelor’s degree to be qualified.

 Many degree programs don’t require a hands-on experience such as an internship, work in a professor’s lab, or participation in hackathons—all things that tech companies look for on a developer’s resume.
 However, according to the Center for American Progress, “most high-paying jobs in technology… require hands-on development experience, knowledge of software development processes, and previous internship or work experience.”
 Students without this experience are at a disadvantage when applying for jobs.